Appealing an SSDI Denial for Chronic Pain

 How the SSA Evaluates Pain?

-What should I know about build your chronic pain appeal?
+What evidence should I gather for my chronic pain appeal?

 ClaimPath's Appeal Pack ($49) generates an evidence checklist specific to chronic pain claims, focusing on the RFC documentation and pain management records that win at the hearing level.